TD Ameritrade vs. Fidelity: Which Is Better in 2023?

-Since both brokers have similar costs and features, it’s pretty challenging for active traders to decide which to use.
+Since both Fidelity and TD Ameritrade have relatively similar costs and features, it’s pretty challenging for active traders to decide which to use.
 For such traders, here’s a comparison of TD Ameritrade vs. Fidelity.

 TD Ameritrade vs. Fidelity: What Do They Offer?